 HighPoint understands that one size doesn't fit all - when it comes to maintaining critical storage configurations, each customer has specific needs and preferences.
-We have developed both graphical and text-based management interfaces for the SSD7000 and SSD7500 series NVMe RAID Controllers.
+We have developed both graphical and text-based management interfaces for NVMe products.
 To simplify installation and upgrade procedures, both interfaces are packaged into a single download, and are available for each operating system platform.